WeblateOrg/weblate/docs/admin.rst

     translation files (eg. more Gettext domains), you need to create separate subproject for each.
 For example ``po/*.po`` or ``locale/*/LC_MESSAGES/django.po``.
+Report source bugs
+    Email address used for reporting upstream bugs.
+This address will also receive notification about any source string comments made in Weblate.

 .. note::